-All students are required to have verification of health insurance coverage that clearly states the student's name and dates of coverage.
-Students must upload either a copy of their personal insurance card with name and dates of coverage or a signed letter on letterhead with name and dates of coverage.
-Students may upload proof of insurance from insurance company website with name and dates of coverage.
-The due date for uploading proof of insurance to CastleBranch is on the first day of the course.
+All students are required to have annual verification of health insurance coverage that clearly states the student's name and dates of coverage.
+Students must upload either a copy of their personal insurance card with name and dates of coverage or a signed letter on letterhead from the insurance provider stating the student's name and dates of coverage.
+Students may upload proof of insurance obtained from insurance provider's website with name and dates of coverage.